NdumisoCPUT/Ndumiso-Ngcobo-220094861/README.md

 # Ndumiso-Ngcobo-220094861
-A simple inventory tracking system designed for small businesses to monitor stock levels and sales.
-Basic Inventory Tracker - Documentation

 📌 Project Overview

 The Basic Inventory Tracker is a command-line Python application designed for small businesses to manage stock levels, track inventory changes, and ensure smooth operations.